 Jesus seemed to display a sense of urgency in saying that His appointed time to leave the world (that is, to be killed) was near

-It would have been soon after sunset, at the beginning of Preparation Day on Thursday, Aviv 14 (immediately after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, albeit one night sooner than usual.
-(Remember, a “day” began with darkness for about 12 hours and continued into daylight for about 12 hours.)
+Now remember, a Hebraic “day” began with darkness for about 12 hours and continued into daylight for the next 12 hours.
+So it would have been during the evening hours at the beginning of Preparation Day on Thursday, Aviv 14 (soon after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, even though it was one night sooner than usual.
 The large upper room, where Jesus and the disciples ate their Passover Seder—the “Last Supper”—already was furnished and ready

 Thus, the preparations would not have taken long; and the meal could have been eaten that very night, after Aviv 14 had begun, when the hour to eat had arrived

 As to whether or not a lamb was eaten as part of the final meal (the Last Supper) that Jesus had with His disciples, the details are inconclusive.
 Certainly, there is no mention of a lamb having been prepared for this meal, nor having been eaten at the meal.
-We know that (unleavened) bread and wine were consumed.
-Perhaps bitter herbs would have been eaten as well.
-In addition, with all of the activities that transpired later that evening (including Jesus’ praying on the Mount of Olives and His subsequent arrest and interrogation), it would seem plausible that they would not have spent the time required to eat a full and complete Passover meal.
+We know that (unleavened) bread and wine were consumed

 Moreover, on some level, it might seem incongruous for Jesus to have eaten a slain lamb when He Himself was going to be slain, the following afternoon, as the Passover Lamb for Israel and for humanity as a whole.
 In fact, it would seem to have been superfluous and unnecessary, if not a manifest distraction, for an actual slain lamb even to have been present in the same room.
 This is because Jesus was the ultimate Passover Lamb, and His disciples figuratively ate His body (unleavened bread) and drank His blood (red wine) at their final meal together (the Last Supper).